Mary Talbot, Countess of Shrewsbury: Imprisonment

 Although her family was Anglican Protestant, Mary converted to Catholicism as an adult.
 This may have been one of the reasons why she gave financial assistance to her niece Arbella Stuart, who was also first cousin to the King, in 1610, with the knowledge that the latter was planning to elope to the Continent with her cousin William Seymour.
-This marriage was certain to enrage King James I of England, since William, like Arbella, had a respectable claim to the Throne (by most reckonings she was fourth in line to the Throne and he was sixth in line).
+This marriage was certain to enrage King James I of England, since William, like Arbella, had a respectable claim to the throne (by some reckonings she was fourth in line to the throne and he was sixth in line).
 Arbella and Seymour tried to escape to France in 1611.
 For this, Mary was imprisoned in the Tower of London.
 It was said that Arbella remained calm when they were questioned, but Mary cried out, "All is but tricks and giggs".

 She was tried for her role in the elopement, and was heavily fined, but not released.
 Later, Arbella accused Mary of being involved in a Catholic plot.
 One of Arbella's biographers remarks that Mary's motives in aiding Arbella are very difficult to understand: even allowing that Mary was a Catholic, and fond of her niece, she was certainly intelligent enough to understand the dire consequences for herself.
 Perhaps she relied on her husband's influence to save her from the Tower.
 Like her mother, she was one of the few women of the time who was used to getting her own way.

 Mary was deeply distressed by Arbella's death in 1615, especially since she had been assured that Arbella was on the road to recovery, and remarked that she could think of nothing else.
 The court physician Théodore de Mayerne treated her for a spell of melancholy in which she imagined she had been poisoned.